SoundCloud for Developers

 • pause(): Pauses the player

-• currentTime(): Returns the current position (in milliseconds)
+• currentTime(): Returns the current position in milliseconds

-• setVolume(volume): Sets the volume (from 0 to 1)
+• setVolume(volume): Sets volume (0 to 1)

 • getVolume(): Returns the current volume

-• getDuration(): Returns the duration (in milliseconds)
+• getDuration(): Returns the duration in milliseconds

-• isBuffering(): Returns true whilst the player is buffering
+• isBuffering(): Returns true while buffering

-• isActuallyPlaying(): Returns true whilst the player is actually playing
+• isActuallyPlaying(): Returns true while actually playing

 • isDead(): Returns true if the player is dead

-• getState(): Returns 'playing', 'paused', 'loading', 'ended', 'error' or 'dead'
+• getState(): Returns 'playing', 'paused', 'loading', 'ended', 'error', or 'dead'

 Events

-• state-change: when audio controller changes state (e.g. from pause to play).
-Possible values: 'playing', 'paused', 'loading', 'ended', 'error' or 'dead'
+• state-change: Audio controller state change.
+Values: 'playing', 'paused', 'loading', 'ended', 'error', or 'dead'

-• play: when play method is called
+• play: play method called

-• play-rejection: if a play request is rejected by the browser
+• play-rejection: Browser rejects a play request

-• pause: when playback is paused
+• pause: Playback paused

-• finish: when sound is finished
+• finish: Sound finished

-• seek: when seek method is called
+• seek: seek method called

-• seeked: when a seek completes
+• seeked: Seek completes

-• buffering_start: when buffering starts
+• buffering_start: Buffering starts

-• buffering_end: when buffering stops
+• buffering_end: Buffering stops

-• audio_error: when an error occurs
+• audio_error: An error occurs

-• time: when playback position is updated
+• time: Playback position updated

-• no_streams: when we failed fetching stream information
+• no_streams: Failed to fetch stream information

-• no_protocol: when no supported protocol could be found
+• no_protocol: No supported protocol found